Nifer03/active-directory-detection-response-lab/README.md

 **Enable Remote Desktop for Test User**

-Configure Remote Desktop (RDP) access on the Test Machine.

-Add CSmith to the Remote Desktop Users group or authorized users list.
+Configure RDP permissions for test account (CSmith) to simulate lateral movement attempts

-Test RDP login using the CSmith account to ensure access is working.
+Test RDP login using the test account to ensure access is working.

 **3. Splunk SIEM Setup**